polifonia-project/stories/README.md

     - It is a research-based description of a typical user.
     - It contains attributes such as name, age, occupation, and relevant characteristics of the person such as their knowledge and skills and their interests.
 -  **Goal**
-    - It is a short description of the goal, the need, the task the Persona needs to address.
-    - The goal is also represented by a short (maximum 5) list of keywords.
+    - The goal(s) is(are) represented by a short (maximum 5) list of keywords.
 - **Scenario**
-    - It is a story of how the persona’s task/need/problem is solved before, during and after interaction with the resource/software/service being developed.
+    - It is a story regarding the goal(s) of the persona and describing how the persona’s task/need/problem is solved before, during and after interaction with the resource/software/service being developed.
 - **Competency questions (CQs)**
     - Question(s) the persona needs the resource/software/service to answer for satisfying their task/need/problem.
 -  **Resources (optional)**